 Laia Bruni Coccoz

-Laia Bruni holds a Medical Degree (year, University), a PhD in Epidemiology (year, University), and Master’s degrees in Public Health (year, University) and in Research Methodology in Health Sciences (year, University).
+Laia Bruni holds a Medical Degree (2001, University of Barcelona), a PhD in Epidemiology (2016, University of Barcelona), and Master’s degrees in Public Health (2001, University of Pompeu Fabra) and in Research Methodology in Health Sciences (2010, Autonomous University of Barcelona).
 From 2002 to 2006 she specialized in Preventive Medicine and Public Health in the Hospital Clínic in Barcelona.

 In 2006 she joined the Cancer Epidemiology Research Program (CERP) in the Catalan Institute of Oncology (ICO) as epidemiologist, and in 2016 she became Head of the Unit of Infections and Cancer- Information and Interventions (UNIC-I) in CERP, where she leads a multidisciplinary team focused in three main lines of research: the global epidemiology of human papillomavirus (HPV) and related cancers; the design of public health interventions for their control and prevention; and the economic evaluation of such interventions.
 In the past two years her team has been awarded with several competitive grants by national and international public institutions such as the Spanish Ministry of Health or the European Commission.

 Under her leadership, UNIC-I also provides support in the process of implementation and subsequent monitoring of organised programs on cervical cancer prevention: presently, UNIC-I works with the Department of Health in the routine HPV immunization and cervical cancer screening programs in Catalonia.